okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/nodejs/integrationsteps.md

 </div>

-### Step 8, Option 2: User selects SMS verify method and enters phone number
+#### User selects SMS as the verify method and enters their phone number

 The user can select SMS or voice verification to receive the phone verification code.
 Capture this information and send it to`idx.register`.
 In this use case, use SMS.
 The user then enters the phone number where the SMS code is sent.